 Mierlauks’ “The Fire and the Night” proved massively popular, with people flocking from all over Latvia to see it.
 For two weeks, the New Riga Theatre staged six shows a week.
 It was a complete sell-out with 44 performances in its first season.
-15th April 1914 went down in Latvian history as the date of the first ever 100th performance of the same play.
+15 April 1914 went down in Latvian history as the date of the first ever 100th performance of the same play.

-This same building is closely linked to five other treasures included in the Cultural Canon: Eduards Smiļģis’s Dailes Theatre, Adolf Shapiro’s Youth Theatre, Pēteris Pētersons’s theatre of poetry, Alvis Hermanis’s New Riga Theatre as well as director Arnolds Liniņš’ production of Henrik Ibsen’s “Brand”.
+This same building is closely linked to five other treasures included in the Canon: Eduards Smiļģis’ Daile Theatre, Adolf Shapiro’s Youth Theatre, Pēteris Pētersons’ Poetry Theatre, Alvis Hermanis’ New Riga Theatre as well as director Arnolds Liniņš’ production of Henrik Ibsen’s “Brand”.

-There’ve been a further nine productions of “The Fire and the Night’ since 1911.
-The latest opened on 11th September 2015 on Rainis’ 150th birthday.
-Director Viesturs Kairišs’s (1971) contemporary approach won acclaim from theatregoers and critics alike.
+Since 1911 there have been a further nine productions of “The Fire and the Night”.
+The latest, opened on 11 September 2015 on Rainis’ 150th birthday, directed by Viesturs Kairišs (1971) was a contemporary approach that won acclaim from theatregoers and critics alike.

 Translated by Lelde Beņķe

 Jānis Siliņš on Aleksis Mierlauks' production of Rainis' "Fire and Night" in the Latvian Culture Canon, 2008. (in Latvian)